Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Acknowledgments

 \section{Acknowledgments}

-This work was partially financed by CNPq (grant 312167/2015-6), CAPES (grant 88881.131682/2016-01), and Fapemig (APQ-00449-17).
+This work was partially financed by the Pr{\'o}-Reitoria de Pesquisa da Universidade Federal de Minas Gerais, CNPq (grant 312167/2015-6), CAPES (grant 88881.131682/2016-01), and Fapemig (APQ-00449-17).
 The authors gratefully acknowledge the support of NVIDIA Corporation with the donation of the GeForce GTX TITAN X GPU used for this research.